1. Digitalization Becomes an Unavoidable Standard

 - 15% reduction in time spent on planning thanks to AI and route optimization tools.

-2. Meeting the Persistent Challenges of the Sector
+2. Addressing the Sector’s Persistent Challenges

 Field service companies face numerous challenges: